 Check out this detailed information on sorghum syrup from Kitchen Stewardship!

 Nutritional yeast flakes are tiny bright-yellow flakes that dissolve in any kind of oil to create a rich, yummy condiment.
 The taste is unique but similar to cheese.
 Nutritional yeast is a complete protein, it’s high in many minerals, and most brands are fortified with B vitamins, which are scarce in vegetarian foods.
 Here’s a nutritional profile (scroll down; I am not endorsing those particular flakes as I’ve never tried that brand).
 We buy ours from the bulk section of the food co-op; the price looks high, but the stuff is so lightweight that it actually costs just pennies per serving.

 Tofu is a versatile form of soy protein that soaks up whatever flavor you put on it.
-It’s a food many Americans fear, possibly because it’s been billed as a meat substitute when it actually doesn’t taste or feel anything like meat, or possibly because they’ve been eating it plain and don’t like its bland flavor.
+It’s a food many Americans fear, possibly because it doesn’t taste or feel anything like meat, or possibly because they’ve been eating it plain and don’t like its bland flavor.
 Try Tangy Honey-Apricot Tofu, Zucchini Tofu, Spicy Peanut Sauce, or Ten-Minute Tofu for better flavor, or substitute tofu for meat in any highly seasoned stir-fry recipe.
 Tofu-Soba Supper and Japanese Udon Noodle Soup and Fried Rice are versatile approaches to using tofu as your main protein in a meal.
 Check out this thrifty recipe for not-so-fresh tofu!

 Tofu is high in minerals and in soy isoflavones that may be good for your heart and/or reduce premenstrual and menopausal symptoms.
 (The research is still pretty new.)
 I buy only organic tofu because most of the non-organic soy sold in the United States these days is genetically modified, and I’m creeped out by that.